AhouLucas/typst-uclouvain-frontpage/README.md

 ## Further customization

 You can of course, for example, change the fonts and the page numbering pattern if you are not a fan.
-When you do, either do your changes directly in the `frontpage.typ` file or if you prefer doing it in your `main.typ` then you should make any change after the frontpage configuration, as they would overwritten otherwise.
+When you do, either do your changes directly in the `frontpage.typ` file or if you prefer doing it in your `main.typ` then you should make any change after the frontpage configuration, as they would be overwritten otherwise.

 ## Preview